 No UV protection

 If you need something to protect your pellet grill, this cover should do the trick.
-Because pellet grills often have an awkward chimney design, it’s important to find a cover that fits the accommodations of your specific pellet grill.
-This form-fitting, waterproof material drapes perfectly over your Traeger.
-If you’re looking to extend the lifetime of your Traeger pellet grill, the easiest way to do that is to use a cover that fits well, is made of durable materials, and can protect the grill against any extreme weather.
+Since pellet grills often have an awkward chimney design, it’s important to find a cover that fits the accommodations of your specific pellet grill.
+This form-fitting, waterproof material drapes perfectly over your Traeger, giving it a stylish look.
+If you’re looking to extend the lifetime of your pellet grill, the easiest way to do that is to use a cover that fits well, is made of durable materials, and can protect the grill against any extreme weather.

 You'll love how easy it was to set up over your Traeger, as well as the fact that it's sturdy and rip-resistant.
 Owning a Traeger pellet grill is such a great way to take your outdoor cooking setup to the next level, so make sure to maintain your grill as best you can between uses.